georgekosmidis/blog.georgekosmidis.net/workables/articles/100680-azure-function-azure-service-bus-tuning/content.md

 - **snapshotPersistenceEnabled**: When set to `true`, the runtime periodically saves its current concurrency snapshot (the optimal concurrency value and related metrics) to durable storage.
 After a restart or scale-out, it reloads this snapshot to resume with near-optimal throughput immediately, avoiding the slow ramp-up phase.
 - **Persistence frequency**: The Functions host writes snapshots at regular intervals (typically every few minutes) and immediately before a clean shutdown.
-- **Fail-safe behavior**: If a persisted snapshot is unavailable (for example, on first start or if persistence fails), the host reverts to a conservative ramp-up—starting at one execution and scaling to the optimal level.
+- **Fail-safe behavior**: If a persisted snapshot is unavailable (for example, on first start or if persistence fails), the host reverts to a conservative ramp-up-starting at one execution and scaling to the optimal level.

 Using these two settings together provides near–hands-off tuning: the Functions runtime continuously adjusts concurrency for you and remembers the previous best configuration, even if your app scales or restarts.